echoThat/echo_that_extension/README.md

 ## README

 echoThat is an extension for google chrome that allows users to share across social media networks with a key stroke and a click.
-Highlight content and press cmd + e to call up the echoThat widget.
+Highlight content and press ctrl + e to call up the echoThat widget.

 ![echoThat widget](/echoThat-titan.png)